lhupfeldt/jenkinsflow/INSTALL.md

 ----

-1. Install pytest and tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools pytest-xdist tenjin proxytypes
+1. Install pytest and tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools pytest-xdist tenjin proxytypes click

    Note: Requires pytest-cov 1.8.0 or later

 2. Some of the tests currently requires security enabled.
    Read the file demo/demo_security.py and create the user specified (or change the file)

+3. Read the file demo/demo_security.py for security setup you have security enabled your Jenkins.
+   Create the user mentioned in the file.

-3. Run the tests:
+4. Run the tests:
    You should use ./test/test.py to run the tests.

    JENKINS_URL=<your Jenkins> python ./test/test.py --mock-speedup=100 --direct-url <non proxied url different from JENKINS_URL>